RevsStudios/Rev-s-Better-Structures/README.md

 Q:Who develops this mod?

-Our community, with the community builds, the builders ( Cursed Warrior(Formor dev), ElectricKhan, monkeyiskool, Phwee(Formor dev) and Rev! ) And the Coders ( ReVG08 and Blackout. )
+Our community, with the community builds, the builders ( Cursed Warrior(Formor dev), ElectricKhan, monkeyiskool Blackout and Rev! ) And the Coders ( ReVG08 and Blackout. )

 Q:How can I help the mod improve without buying a bisect server?